 The University Laboratory School's Cub Club is a volunteer group composed of parents and faculty who work together to inspire and impact lives through school and community involvement.
 The organization has a Board of Directors and 19 sub-committees that work diligently to support University Lab School initiatives.
 The Cub Club seeks to connect parents, faculty and staff through promotion of membership and volunteerism, while providing service to enhance the University Laboratory School community.
 The organization boasts over 300 members who volunteer and support a variety of programs and events that promote community involvement and fellowship year round.

-For more information about the Hall of Distinction, visit the event's site here.
+Learn more about the Hall of Distinction.

 For information about the College of Human Sciences & Education, visit www.lsu.edu/chse.